1 in 4 businesses reported ransomware attacks on cloud data.

 Cloud data protection is a shared responsibility between Microsoft and the business entity.

 Microsoft works off what is called a shared responsibility model.
-The message is simple, Microsoft is responsible for their cloud, end-users and the Businesses are responsible for what’s in it.
+The message is simple, Microsoft is responsible for their cloud, and end-users and the Businesses are responsible for what’s in it.

 As you can see, the model has two sides.
 On one side is Microsoft, and on the other, the end-user and their business IT professional.